v-las/v-las/README.md

 You can click the Preview link to take a look at your cringes. -->

 # 👋 Hi, my name is Vlas!
-### [✏️](https://github.com/v-las/v-las/edit/main/01-greetings.md)[✏️](https://github.com/v-las/pdf-presentations/edit/main/README.md) And this is my practice account
+### [✏️](https://github.com/v-las/v-las/edit/main/01-greetings.md)[✏️](https://github.com/v-las/pdf-presentations/edit/main/README.md) And I want to be the greatest QA Engineer!

-- 👀 I am interested in becoming a Quality Assurance engineer.
+- 👀 I am interested in a lifecycle of software development.
 - 🌱 I am currently studying the software testing theory with S.Kulikovs's [book](https://svyatoslav.biz/software_testing_book/).
 - 🗺️ I explore tools as a beginner: DevTools, PostgreSQL, GitBash, Charles, Fiddler, Android Studio, Postman, Python.